Why A Rebrand?

 Speaking to a black audience

-It was important to create a brand that spoke to one of our target audiences in a way that felt welcoming and familiar.
-We wanted to it to feel like our content was something that could come from any of the other sources that they care about and is a part of their everyday lives.
-Voting and politics should feel as natural as any other act of self care or empowerment.
+I aimed to create branding that resonated with our target audiences in a way that felt both welcoming and familiar.
+We wanted our content to feel like it came from the same sources they already engage with and be seamlessly integrated into their daily lives.
+Voting and politics should feel as natural and essential as any other act of self-care or empowerment.

-This color scheme mixed just the right amount of depth, warmth, and color pops to address the long and complex history Black folks have with this nation.
-The typography (Obviously & Arsenica) gave us the opportunity to be bold and familiar mixing blocky sans serifs with serifs that felt more personal.
-This gave our designers a structure to work within but enough flexibility to make each design unique.
+This color scheme strikes the perfect balance of depth, warmth, and vibrant pops of color to reflect the rich, complex history Black communities have with this nation.
+The typography—Obviously and Arsenica—allowed us to be both bold and approachable, blending blocky sans-serifs with more personal serifs.
+This approach gave our designers a solid structure while offering enough flexibility to make each design feel unique.

 graphics created by Tiarra Lucas